spkcspider/spkcspider/README.md

 ## Special Scopes

 * add: create content, with AssignedContent form
-* raw_add: not existent, can be archieved by return response
 * update: update content
-* raw_update: update Content, without AssignedContent form, adds second raw update mode
+* raw_update: update Content, without AssignedContent form, adds second raw update mode (raw_add is not existent, can be archieved by returning HttpResponse in add scope)
 * export: export data (import not implemented yet)
-* view: present usercontent to untrusted parties
+* view: present content to untrusted parties

 ## strength (component)
-* 0: no protection
+* 0: no protection.
+Complete content visible
-* 1-3: protection strength which can be provided by protections
+* 1-3: protection strength which can be provided by protections.
+Meta data (names, descriptions) visible, inclusion in sitemap, public components
-* 4: login only, user password
+* 4: login only, user password.
+Still with inclusion of metadata
-* 5: public attribute not set
+* 5: public attribute not set.
+No inclusion in sitemap or public components index anymore
 * 6-8: protections + public attribute not set
 * 9: login only, user password + public attribute not set
-* 10: index, can be used in combination with unique per component attribute for unique content per user
+* 10: index, login only, special protected.
+Protections are used for login.
+Content here can be made unique per user by using unique per component attribute

 ## strength (protection)
 * 0: no protection